XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/status-and-debugging-methods/consensus_info.md

 ---
 html: consensus_info.html
 parent: status-and-debugging-methods.html
+seo:
-blurb: Get information about the state of consensus as it happens.
+    description: Get information about the state of consensus as it happens.
 labels:
   - Blockchain
   - Core Server